xxy-mm/create-react-files/README.md

 `create-react-files.testFileFormat`: Specifies what type of test file will be used

-`create-react-files.singleQuote`: Whether to use single quotes
+`create-react-files.singleQuote`: Whether to use single quote

 `create-react-files.semi`: Whether to use semicolon